 The number of activities you could browse for back-to-school are endless, but I want to share some of my favorites that can be done in-person or virtually to get to know your students!

 Number 1: This or That / Would You Rather…

 Not only are these games super fun for kids, but you can also learn so much about them!
 This is a low prep activity that can be shown on a screen with slides or you can create a simple template on chart paper and use sticky notes or index cards to change out the two options.
 Students can stand up/sit down to show their options or use the chat and “raise your hand” feature on digital platforms to respond.
 I love hearing the “Why?”, so allow time for a few students to share!

 You can also turn this into a great writing activity!
 Students can do a quick write of their choice and why they prefer it!
 It is always interesting to hear student thoughts and perspectives while practicing writing skills.

 Interested in these FREE slide sets?

-Grab them from my Free Resource Library!
+Grab them here!
+Want other freebies?
+Head to my Free Resource Library!

 Number 2: Make a Selfie

 All you need for this is white copy paper or construction paper and coloring materials.
 You can allow students to get as creative as they would like.
 Children will create selfies of themselves.
 I allow creative liberty for this.
 These self-portrait selfies make great displays to hang up on your classroom bulletin board!
 If you are starting virtually, students can still do this activity!
 They can open up a blank slide and use the draw/scribble feature, shapes, clipart, etc. to illustrate themselves.
 You can add their selfies to your virtual classroom wall display!

 Number 3: All About Me Collage